NCAR/ProcessingAlgorithms/README.md

 > UCAR/NCAR - Earth Observing Laboratory (2019) RAF Technical Note: Processing Algorithms.
 UCAR/NCAR - Earth Observing Laboratory. https://doi.org/10.26023/zc3gpm25  V2019.1 Retrieved *enter date here*

-A list of all versions is available here: https://github.com/NCAR/aircraft_ProcessingAlgorithms/releases .
-Please update the version number to reflect the version you wish to reference.

 ### Notes to maintainers

-Instructions for updating this document are at the end of the PDF.

-Each time this document is updated, a new release needs to be created.
-Then the DOI needs to be updated to reflect the new release.
-Contact data-help@eol.ucar.edu to have the DOI metadata updated.
+The Rmd branch of this repository is used to generate the content at https://ncar.github.io/aircraft_ProcessingAlgorithms/index.html

+Each time this document is updated, the change log on the within the Preface should be updated with a description of the change.
+A static PDF should be generated to capture the previous version (before the change) so that citations can reference the version of the document that was used.